 T12 Spinal Cord Injury Recovery

 Rehabilitation after a T12 spinal cord injury primarily consists of physical and occupational therapy.
 These rehabilitative therapies will assess your functional abilities and strive towards maximizing your mobility and independence.

 In physical therapy, you’ll work on improving your mobility through targeted exercises.

-The goal of occupational therapy is to help ease your transition back to everyday life by practicing activities of daily living like brushing your teeth and getting dressed.
-This will help develop your fine motor skills and teach you techniques to adapt.
+The goal of occupational therapy is to regain your independence by practicing activities of daily living like brushing your teeth and getting dressed.
+This will develop your fine motor skills and you’ll learn new techniques to perform these activities.

 Recovery from any level of spinal cord injury focuses on promoting neuroplasticity.
 Neuroplasticity is your central nervous system’s ability to adapt by rewiring itself.

 The more you repeat a movement, the more you stimulate neuroplasticity in spared neural pathways.
 With enough practice, your brain, spinal cord, and body can learn to work in sync again.
 Ultimately, you’re relearning how to move again by promoting neural adaptation.

 Spinal cord injuries require you to do things differently, but the key is to focus on what you can do.

 Individuals with T12 SCIs can still be independent because of normal upper body functions.